 How Can You Support a Loved One with Co-Occurring Conditions?

 Taking the eating disorder just as seriously as other conditions is an important step in supporting your loved one’s recovery.
 It can be helpful to remember that eating disorders, like other diagnoses, are not a choice, a phase, or a “cry for attention.”
 Despite pervasive cultural myths that tend to downplay the severity of eating disorders or even blame the sufferer for their condition, eating disorders are serious, potentially fatal illnesses that require prompt treatment.

 Someone with multiple diagnoses may be at higher risk for feeling like they are a patient rather than a person.
-Family and friends can play an important role in helping a loved one continue to outside of their medical conditions.
+Family and friends can play an important role in helping a loved one continue to build a life worth living outside of their medical conditions.
 While a specialized treatment team is essential, a strong support network that sees the patient as a whole person can make all the difference in clearing the path toward lasting recovery.